alexislitool/jsdc.tw-2014/readme.markdown

 # replication is easy!

-when you use content-addressable storage
+when you use content-addressable data!

 ---